XiSHEN0220/ArtMiner/README.md

 ### Pair Discovery

 To launch discovery between a pair of images, please utilize the script in *discovery/pair_discovery.py*.
-One example of command is in *discovery/pair_discovery.sh* :
+One example command is in *discovery/pair_discovery.sh* :
 ``` Bash
 cd discovery
 bash pair_discovery.sh